-Perfecting the structure of a story makes the difference between a good idea and a successful piece of screenwriting.
+We work closely with all our students, and often go through topics in detail to help them better grasp them.
 In this one-to-one session, the John Yorke Story team work with a screenwriter as she masters some of the core elements of five-act structure: inciting incidents, moments of hope and despair, and the point of no return.

 You’ve written your story, now how can you test whether or not it’s as good as it can be?
-In Into the Woods and on his online courses John Yorke recommends asking 10 questions to check you’ve got your story straight: an approach as relevant to business, science, marketing and tech stories as it is to dramatic narratives.
+John Yorke recommends asking 10 questions to check you’ve got your story straight: an approach as relevant to business stories as it is to dramatic narratives.

 Nailing down the theme of your work is an essential component to get right early on in the process.
 So here, John Yorke explores the critical areas of writing theme, characters and intertwining storylines.